WICG/navigation-api/README.md

 Note how in this case we don't need to use `appHistory.push()`, even though the original code used `history.pushState()`.

-_TODO: we could also consider removing `appHistory.push()` if we're not sure about remaining use cases?
-Then we'd likely have to add a state argument to something like `location.assign()`..._

 ### Attaching and using history state

-To update the current entry's state, instead of using `history.replaceState(newState)`, use `appHistory.update({ state: newState })`.
+To update the current entry's state, instead of using `history.replaceState(newState)`, use `appHistory.current.setState(newState)`.

 To create a new entry with the same URL but a new state value, instead of using `history.pushState(newState)`, use `appHistory.push({ state: newState })`.

-To read the current entry's state, instead of using `history.state`, use `appHistory.current.state`.
+To read the current entry's state, instead of using `history.state`, use `appHistory.current.getState()`.
+Note that this will give a clone of the state, so you cannot set properties on it: to update state, use `appHistory.current.setState()`.

 In general, state in app history is expected to be more useful than state in the `window.history` API, because:

-- It can be introspected even for the non-current entry, e.g. using `appHistory.entries[i].state`.
+- It can be introspected or modified even for the non-current entry, e.g. using `appHistory.entries[i].getState()`.
 - It is not erased by navigations that are not under the developer's control, such as fragment navigations (for which the state is copied over) and iframe navigations (which don't affect the app history list).

 This means that the patterns that are often necessary to reliably store application and UI state with `window.history`, such as maintaining a side-table or using `sessionStorage`, should not be necessary with `window.appHistory`.